mikeizbicki/ucr-cs100/tutorials/strtok/README.md

   that the function was able to handle the case of an empty string.
 Why is that?

-  In **One Small Step for String** it was stated that to get the token, `strtok` looks for the first substring in the `str` argument that does not contain the deliminator `delim`.
+  In **One Small Step for String** it was stated that to get the token, `strtok` looks for the first substring in the `str` argument that does not contain the delimiter `delim`.
 So, if the delimiter is not in the `str` argument, then the entire argument is considered to be the token.
   ```
   char example_3[] = "This is the entire token";